SACRAMENTO TASK FORCE MEETING RECAP

 December 12, 2025

-The California Wildfire and Forest Resilience Task Force’s final meeting of 2025 was anything but business-as-usual.
-During the meeting, Task Force and CAL FIRE leadership unveiled a slate of announcements that showcase how California’s unprecedented investments have led to large sustainable increases in wildfire prevention work with a focus on treatments that matter most.
+During the California Wildfire and Forest Resilience Task Force’s final meeting of 2025, Task Force and CAL FIRE leadership unveiled a slate of announcements that showcase how California’s unprecedented investments have led to large sustainable increases in wildfire prevention work with a focus on treatments that matter most.

-Additionally, the Task Force highlighted key elements of the upcoming 2026 Wildfire and Landscape Action Plan, a new 10-year roadmap to resilience, and how we are moving beyond measuring progress simply by number of acres treated with new outcome-based measures.
+Additionally, the Task Force provided a preview of the upcoming 2026 Wildfire and Landscape Resilience Action Plan, a new 10-year Roadmap to Resilience, and how we are moving beyond measuring progress simply by number of acres treated with new outcome-based measures.

 Welcome & Executive Remarks